Profit and Loss Definition

 How to Create a Profit and Loss Statement?

 A profit and loss statement is a crucial business financial report that should be prepared along with the cash flow statement.
-You can create it quarterly, monthly, or annually, depending on the business size & nature.
+Creating a P&L statement can be tedious with a manual approach.
+However, one can ease the creation process by utilizing the accounting software that helps automate most tasks.

 Use the steps below as a guide on how to make a profit and loss statement: